Essential groupoid amenability and nuclearity of groupoid C*-algebras: Essential amenability and nuclearity of groupoid algebras

 \subsection{(Essential) amenability of groupoids}

-In the non-essential case (\emph{e.g.}\ when \(G\) is Hausdorff), the main technical tool to prove that a groupoid \(G\) satisfies the weak containment property is its amenability (see \cite{BussMartinez:Approx-Prop}*{Theorem 6.1}), which we now recall.
+In the non-essential case (\emph{e.g.}, when \(G\) is Hausdorff), a key technical tool for proving that a groupoid \(G\) satisfies the weak containment property is its amenability.
+We now introduce this notion in the more general, non-Hausdorff setting.